1. About this Privacy Policy

 Website

-This section explains how we handle personal information collected from our websites (including social media site and mobile site if relevant).
+This section explains how we handle personal information collected from our websites (including social media sites and mobile sites if relevant).
 If you have any questions or concerns about transmitting your personal information via the internet, you may contact us using the contact details provided above, as there are other ways for you to provide us with your personal information.

 Visiting our website